 Bon Scott And AC/DC

 Bon Scott signed on to AC/DC as the frontman when their previous frontman refused to go on stage.
-It was through Scott’s checkered past and rebellious attitude that the band could cement itself as a raucous, crude rock group.
-Scott, who had been rejected from the army because he was “socially maladjusted” brought that attitude into AC/DC.
+It was through Scott’s checkered past and rebellious attitude that the band cemented itself as a raucous, crude rock group.
+Scott, who had been rejected from the army because he was “socially maladjusted,” brought that attitude into AC/DC.
 And it stuck.

 But the stress of constant touring and performing began to wear on Scott.
 Prone to alcoholism, Scott drank heavily throughout this period.
 Meanwhile, their album Highway to Hell broke the US Top 100 chart, making AC/DC a major act almost overnight.